 5. Promote a cookbook discount in specific countries

 English-speaking foreign markets are low-hanging fruit for increasing sales and gaining worldwide exposure.
 Discounting a cookbook in those regions can help drive sales and exposure in those markets.
-And when you submit your book for a BookBub Featured Deal, you can easily elect to run your promotion in all our international regions, including the UK, Canada, Australia, and India.
+And when you submit your book for a BookBub Featured Deal, you can easily elect to run your promotion in all our international regions, including the UK, Canada, and Australia.

 Penguin Random House discounted the ebook format of Indian cookbook East by Meera Sodha in the UK to £0.99 about a year after its launch.
 They promoted the region-specific discount with a BookBub Featured Deal, which effectively generated a high volume of sales and exposure.

 When Skyhorse Publishing discounted the ebook Clean Desserts by Karielyn Tillman, they promoted the discount with a BookBub Featured Deal to Canada, the UK, and Australia, helping to boost revenue and exposure in these regions.